pbo-linaro/crossroad/doc/crossroad.rst

 Cache is saved in $XDG_CACHE_HOME/crossroad/ and cross-compiled data in
 $XDG_DATA_HOME/crossroad/.

-The only configuration right now is that in case you use a self-installed MinGW-w64 prefix of Windows libraries, if they are not in the same prefix as the MinGW-64 executables you run, you can set
+One of the only configuration right now is that in case you use a self-installed MinGW-w64 prefix of Windows libraries, if they are not in the same prefix as the MinGW-64 executables you run, you can set `$CROSSROAD_CUSTOM_MINGW_W32_PREFIX` and `$CROSSROAD_CUSTOM_MINGW_W64_PREFIX` respectively for your 32-bit and 64-bit installation of MinGW-w64.
-$CROSSROAD_CUSTOM_MINGW_W32_PREFIX and $CROSSROAD_CUSTOM_MINGW_W64_PREFIX
-respectively for your 32-bit and 64-bit installation of MinGW-w64.
 Normally you will not need these.
 In most usual installation of MinGW-w64, `crossroad` should be able to find your Windows libraries prefix.

+Also if the environment variable `$CROSSROAD_PS1` is set, it will be used as your new prompt, instead of constructing a new prompt from the currently set one.

 Contributing
 ============